techgrounds/techgrounds-koekienator/PRO_01_Cloud/project/timelogs.md

 ### Daily report

-Read the product owners requirements, though of questions to ask product owner.
+Read the product owners requirements, think of questions to ask product owner.

 ### Obstacles